0larszl0/Cybercafe/README.md

 # Cybercafe
 This is a restoration project for the old linux console font: 'cybercafe.fnt'.

-Feel free to download the cybercafe.ttc file, and use this vintage font!
+Feel free to download the cybercafe.ttc file to use this old-school font!

 ### .fnt